 The monthly salary and income of both parents are used to determine how much is needed to pay for child support.
 In Texas, there are child support guidelines that need to be followed, and a child support calculator that would help parents to assess how much they need to pay.
 A Houston child support lawyer can provide you legal assistance and help you calculate child support.

 While parents can choose to give more than the amount that is required of them, they can’t pay less than the amount mandated by the court.
-In some cases, however, a court can review the case if the calculations after using the guidelines were unfair and they can adjust the amount accordingly through modification of orders.

 Child support calculation in Texas is a fairly simple process.
 All you have to do is determine the noncustodial parent’s net income by taking into account all available income, then subtracting specific expenses, which are indicated below.